oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 {{% /expand %}}

-Once you get a shell to the running pod container, you can recursively delete the contents of the domain home directory and applications dir using `rm -rf /shared/sample-domain1` and `rm -rf /shared/applications/sample-domain1` commands.
+After you get a shell to the running pod container, you can recursively delete the contents of the domain home directory and applications `dir` using `rm -rf /shared/sample-domain1` and `rm -rf /shared/applications/sample-domain1` commands.
 Since these commands will actually delete files on the persistent storage, we recommend that you understand and execute these commands carefully.